baby looking at book

 This stage will pass.

-This baby stage is short and sweet, but also very tough and stretching!
+This baby and toddler stage is short and sweet, but also very tough and stretching!
 It will pass, and then you will be able to get back to some things you are skipping out on now.

 Give yourself grace in the adjustment.

-It is hard to be a mom getting up in the nights and caring for fussy babies.
+It is hard to be a mom getting up in the night and caring for fussy babies.
 Ask God for strength and wisdom to know how to homeschool with a baby, and give yourself grace.
 Skip out on what is not necessary for this stage of life.

 Enjoy the season.

-Someday you will look back on this baby stage, and there will be things you will miss.
+Some day you will look back on this baby stage, and there will be things you will miss.
 (There will also be things you won’t miss!)
-Be flexible, find other ways to learn besides just the books, and enjoy your little ones.

 Pin it for Later.